2.8 Hydrothermal vents too?

 If hydrothermal vents exist on Europa’s ocean floor, life could exist there no matter how deep and dark.
 There is some evidence that life on Earth may have actually begun at hydrothermal vents, so could life have originated independently on Europa in the same way?

-- .
+- More information on hydrothermal vents [Tip: hold Ctrl and click a link to open it in a new tab.
+(Hide tip)] .
 How hydrothermal vents could explain chemical precursors to life.

 - Biosphere below the ice?
 Could shallow biospheres exist beneath the icy ceilings of ocean moons?